Fringe Benefits Tax Considerations for Work Christmas Parties 2024

 • The costs of food and drink associated with your Christmas party are exempt from FBT if they are provided on a working day, on the business premises, and consumed by current employees;

-• A Christmas party may be a 'minor benefit' and exempt if the cost of the party is less than $300 per employee and certain considerations are met;
+• A Christmas party may be a 'minor benefit' and exempt from FBT if the cost of the party is less than $300 per head and certain considerations are met;

-• Christmas gifts to employees may be a 'minor benefit' that is an exempt benefit where the value of the gift is less than $300;
+• Christmas gifts to employees may be a 'minor benefit' that is exempt from FBT where the value of the gift is less than $300;

 • The cost of providing a Christmas party to your employees is income tax deductible only to the extent that it is subject to FBT;